git @ Cat's Eye Technologies Feedmark / master README.md

 feedmark --by-publication-date eg/*.md

-Output entries as Markdown, or HTML (using the `toc` extension,
+...or as Markdown or HTML (using the `toc` extension, which generates

-which generates link anchors on headings compatible with the ones
+link anchors on headings compatible with the ones generated by GitHub

 feedmark --output-markdown eg/*.md